 view of the law.
-Although, as the Court points out, the question presented in the certiorari petition "was manifestly framed in light of the holding of the Court of Appeals," ante, at 5, the legal issue of municipal liability had never been raised in the District Court.
+18 Although, as the plurality points out, the question presented in the certiorari petition "was manifestly framed in light of the holding of the Court of Appeals," ante, at 5, the legal issue of municipal liability had never been raised in the District Court.

 Given the procedural history, it is not only unfair to respondent, but also poor judicial practice, to use this case as a bulldozer to reshape "a legal landscape whose contours are in a state of evolving definition and uncertainty."
-Ante, at 7 (internal quotation omitted).
+Ante, at 7 (plurality) (internal quotation omitted).
 It would be far wiser in the long run simply to resolve the issues that have been properly framed by the litigants and preserved for review.
-Nevertheless, in view of the fact that the Court has "set out again to clarify the issue that we last addressed in Pembaur," ante, at 10, it is appropriate to explain my view of how our precedents in this area apply to this case.
+Nevertheless, in view of the fact that the Court has "set out again to clarify the issue that we last addressed in Pembaur," ante, at 10 (plurality), it is appropriate to explain my view of how our precedents in this area apply to this case.

 In Monell v.
 New York City Department of Social Services, 436 U. S. 658 (1978), we held that municipal corporations are "persons" within the meaning of 42 U. S. C. § 1983.
-Since a corporation is incapable of doing anything except through the agency of human beings, that holding necessarily gave rise to the question of what human activity undertaken by agents of the corporation may create municipal liability in § 1983 litigation.
-17
+Since a corporation is incapable of doing anything except through the agency of human beings, that holding necessarily